The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 The curriculum of the department focuses on the cultures of the Mediterranean regions and the Near East in antiquity.
 Courses treat aspects of society and material culture of these civilizations as well as issues of theory, method, and interpretation.

 Each student's course of study to meet major requirements will be determined in consultation with the undergraduate major advisor in the spring semester of the sophomore year, at which time a written plan will be designed.
 Students considering majoring in the department are encouraged to take the introductory courses (ARCH 101 or 104 and 102) early in their undergraduate career and should also seek advice from departmental faculty.
 Students who are interested in interdisciplinary concentrations or in study abroad during the junior year are strongly advised to seek assistance in planning their major early in their sophomore year.

 The minor requires six courses.
 Core requirements are two 100-level courses distributed between the ancient Near East and Egypt and ancient Greece and Rome, in addition to four other courses selected in consultation with the major advisor.

 The Departments of Anthropology, Classical and Near Eastern Archaeology, and Geology offer a concentration in geoarchaeology for existing majors in these departments.
 Please consult with Professor Magee regarding this program.
-Please note that these requirements are separate from those for the major and cannot be double counted unless they first meet the above-described requirements for the major.
+Please note that these requirements are separate from those for the major and cannot be double counted.

 Requirements for the concentration: